 2.4.11.
-Costs relating to IPO
+Reorganisation costs

 Items which are material because of their size or nature and which are non-recurring are highlighted separately on the face of the consolidated statement of comprehensive income.
 The separate reporting of exceptional items helps provide a better picture of the Group's underlying performance.
-Items which have been included within this category are the costs relating to the Company's IPO on AIM in May 2021.
-The costs specifically related to the issue of new shares have been set against share premium.
-Other IPO costs which related to listing both new and existing shares were allocated on a 50/50 basis between exceptional P&L costs and share premium.
+Items which have been included within this category are the costs relating the reorganisation which took place in 2023.

-Costs relating to the IPO are excluded from the headline profit measures used by the Group and are highlighted separately in the consolidated statement of comprehensive income as management believe that they need to be considered separately to gain an understanding the underlying profitability of the trading businesses.
+Reorganisation costs are excluded from the headline profit measures used by the Group and are highlighted separately in the consolidated statement of comprehensive income as management believe that they need to be considered separately to gain an understanding the underlying profitability of the trading businesses.

 2.4.12.
-Employee Benefits
+Employee benefits